-Should any of the following triggers occur or become forecasted for the time of the event, the event should be cancelled or, when appropriate, temporarily postponed for safety reasons.
+The following triggers are considerations to cancel or, when appropriate, temporarily postpone the event for safety reasons.
 Temporarily postponing an event means just waiting a few minutes until the immediate hazard passes, if your schedule allows.
+Event organizers should use their best judgement when choosing and adjusting triggers while accounting for other considerations, such as those listed on the next page.